catenare/devnotes/docs/index.md

     * Aiming to get the blog section going with work information at the bottom.
         * Resume in the footer with email list and contact me form.

+* 20 Nov 2017
+    * Trying to play with OBS - Open Source screen capturing software.
+Might be good for creating screen recordings.
+Will be text based rather than talking.